awsdocs/amazon-redshift-management-guide/doc_source/metrics-listing.md

 |  wlmid  |  The identifier for a workload management queue\.  |
 |  QueryPriority  |  The priority of the query\.
 Possible values are `CRITICAL`, `HIGHEST`, `HIGH`, `NORMAL`, `LOW`, and `LOWEST`\.  |

-## Amazon Redshift Query/Load Performance Data<a name="custom-metrics-listing"></a>
+## Amazon Redshift Query and Load Performance Data<a name="custom-metrics-listing"></a>

-In addition to the Amazon CloudWatch metrics, Amazon Redshift provides query and load performance data\.
+In addition to the CloudWatch metrics, Amazon Redshift provides query and load performance data\.
 Query and load performance data can be used to help you understand the relation between database performance and cluster metrics\.
 For example, if you notice that a cluster's CPU spiked, you can find the spike on the cluster CPU graph and see the queries that were running at that time\.
 Conversely, if you are reviewing a specific query, metric data \(like CPU\) is displayed in context so that you can understand the query's impact on cluster metrics\.

-Query and load performance data are not published as Amazon CloudWatch metrics and can only be viewed in the Amazon Redshift console\.
-Query and load performance data are generated from querying with your database's system tables \(see [System Tables Reference](https://docs.aws.amazon.com/redshift/latest/dg/cm_chap_system-tables.html) in the *Amazon Redshift Developer Guide*\)\.
+Query and load performance data are not published as CloudWatch metrics and can only be viewed in the Amazon Redshift console\.
+Query and load performance data are generated from querying with your database's system tables \(for more information, see [System Tables Reference](https://docs.aws.amazon.com/redshift/latest/dg/cm_chap_system-tables.html) in the *Amazon Redshift Developer Guide*\)\.
 You can also generate your own custom database performance queries, but we recommend starting with the query and load performance data presented in the console\.
 For more information about measuring and monitoring your database performance yourself, see [Managing Performance](https://docs.aws.amazon.com/redshift/latest/dg/c-optimizing-query-performance.html) in the *Amazon Redshift Developer Guide\.*

 The following table describes different aspects of query and load data you can access in the Amazon Redshift console\.